 Awards made pursuant to this Request for Proposals (RFP) are derived principally from the annual appropriation for HHAP made within the State Budget for the current State Fiscal Year (SFY).
 Additional funding may also be made available through special purpose appropriations.
-Any additional funding appropriated subsequent to the release of the RFP will be described and announced by addendum to the RFP and posted on OTDA's website which is found by clicking here: OTDA's Contracts
+Any additional funding appropriated subsequent to the release of the RFP will be described and announced by addendum to the RFP and posted on OTDA's website which is found by clicking here: Contract and Grants | OTDA (ny.gov)